freechat-fun/freechat/freechat-sdk/typescript/PluginApi.md

 const apiInstance = new .PluginApi(configuration);

 let body:.PluginApiDeletePluginsRequest = {
-  // Array<string> | List of pluginIds to be deleted
+  // Array<number> | List of pluginIds to be deleted
   requestBody: [
-    "requestBody_example",
+    1,
   ],
 };